GiorgiVartanov/ecom-app/README.md

 ## Possible Improvements

-- Payment integration using Stripe payment processing
+- Payment integration using Stripe payment processing _(Stripe has a dev mode, without real transactions)_
-- Email notifications on order status updates
+- Email notifications on order status updates _(I can use something like MailChimp with email that has same domain as this website)_
-- Inventory Management Real-time stock tracking
+- Inventory Management Real-time stock tracking _(Right now if a user orders something, and if admin changes this order's status, product's quantity isn't updated)_
-- Multi-language support Internationalization (i18n) using react-18next library
+- Multi-language support Internationalization (i18n) using react-18next library _(Not that hard to implement, I had done it in a different project, it would just be a bit monotonous)_
-- PWA with offline support and app-like experience
+- PWA with offline support and app-like experience _(Could be done with vite-plugin-pwa vite plugin, I just think that this app will need some design changed to feel more like an app)_
-- Advanced analytics with detailed sales and user behavior insights
-- Add log in with functionality like Google or Facebook authentication
+- Sign In With functionality like Google or Facebook or GitHub authentication
 - Improve error handling on a client side
 - Implement tests using Jest, RTL or Cypress
 - JWT Token expiration with refresh token, right now its infinite